core-interaction/core-interaction.github.io/topic/flexbox/index.md

 ### `align-content`

-When we have a flex element with `flex-wrap` set, we can also [position the *lines* within](https://developer.mozilla.org/en-US/docs/Web/CSS/align-content) the parent/container—akin to `justify-content` with individual items.
+When we have a flex element with `flex-wrap` set, we can also [position the *lines* within](https://developer.mozilla.org/en-US/docs/Web/CSS/align-content) the parent/container—akin to `justify-content` with each line:

 {% include figure.html src='/example/flex-align-content/demo' caption='These wouldn’t do anything without the `height` and the `flex-wrap`.' height='101rem' %}